aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to EPUB" h2="Transform OFT to EPUB within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to EPUB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+C++ developers often need to add email conversion features to their applications.
+This can be done by converting OFT file format to HTML, and then exporting HTML to EPUB.
+This allows developers to create applications that can easily convert emails to other formats.

+<h2>How Aspose.Total Helps for OFT to EPUB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to add email conversion features to applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert OFT file format to HTML and then export HTML to EPUB.
+Aspose.Email for C++ provides a set of classes that can be used to read, write, and convert emails in various formats.
+It also provides features such as email signature verification, email encryption, and email attachment management.
+Aspose.Words for C++ is a powerful API that can be used to create, edit, and convert documents in various formats.
+It also provides features such as document comparison, document protection, and document conversion.
+By using both APIs, developers can easily convert emails from OFT to EPUB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}